Small-bites technique: Precision in abdominal wall closure

 • Even tension distribution: Ensures better tension distribution across the wound.3,4

-• Challenges and Precision: Achieving accurate small-bites is challenging with manual needle driver suturing when the step interval is estimated by eye.4 Moreover, it is time-consuming.3,5
+• Challenges and precision: Achieving accurate small-bites is challenging with manual needle driver suturing when the step interval is estimated by eye.4 Moreover, it is time-consuming.3,5

 Show references